It started out a decent morning with almost clear skies.

 I somehow failed to take any more pictures the rest of this day.

 The train stopped at the 30th Street Station on the west side of downtown Philadelphia.
-I could tell the station is in a bad part of town.
 I never went into the station because the train was only stopping long enough to change engines.
 You see, an electric locomotive is hauls the train from Philadelphia to New York.
 So the diesel locomotive was disconnected from the “front”, and an electric locomotive was connected to the “rear”.
 I like riding near the locomotive, so I switched to the car on the opposite side of the train.

 Many people entered the train in Philadelphia, making the ride between Philadelphia and NYC almost full.
 I caught up on some sleep on this segment.
 I recall that the New Jersey segment had very few truly rural areas.